 Twitter, Tesla | May 31, 2022

-Add another veteran CEO to the list that is rather unsure by what Tesla CEO Elon Musk has planned for Twitter, should the world’s richest man close the deal for the social media platform.
+Yet another veteran CEO is unsure about what Elon Musk wants to do with Twitter if he manages to close the deal for the popular social media platform.

 “I am a little puzzled,” S4 Capital founder and chairman Sir Martin Sorrell

-“I am a little puzzled,” S4 Capital founder and chairman Sir Martin Sorrell told Yahoo Finance Live at the World Economic Forum on the outlook for Twitter should Musk make the platform less reliant on ad revenue as he has suggested (full interview above).
+“I am a little puzzled,” S4 Capital founder and chairman Sir Martin Sorrell told Yahoo Finance Live at the World Economic Forum.
+He talked about what would happen if Musk made Twitter less reliant on ad revenue.

 “I didn’t quite follow the logic there,” Sorrell said.
 “But of course, if you have… a free speech network platform, clients are very worried about brand safety and having their advertising positioned against controversial content.
 So it will make advertisers more concerned about a platform that is more open and less controlled or less editorially controlled than it should be.”